-Visitors to your site will lose interest quickly if what they’re seeing isn’t relevant or engaging.
+Visitors to your site will lose interest quickly if your embedded timeline isn’t relevant or engaging.

-So customizing your Twitter feed with content they’ll enjoy, keeps them around for longer.
-And the longer they’re on your website, the more likely they are to read your blog, sign up to your email list, check out your products, and more.
+And the longer they’re on your website, the more likely they are to read your blog, sign up to your email list, and check out your products.

 Custom Twitter feeds come in many shapes and sizes.
 For instance, you can…